By Anthony Nappi, OD / Published February 6, 2024 / 4 min. read

 Another factor to consider before deciding on LASIK is cost.
 Because it is considered elective, insurance does not cover vision correction surgery.
 You will have to pay the full LASIK eye surgery cost yourself.

 Any elective procedure is a personal choice.
-You may have special concerns, health conditions, or personal experience that makes LASIK more of a risk than you want to take.
+You may have special concerns, health conditions, or personal experiences that make LASIK more of a risk than you want to take.
 You can discuss your concerns and questions with the doctors at BDP Lasik.
 We can help you decide if LASIK is the right procedure for you.

 To discuss LASIK and whether it’s right for you, contact us today.